 Although this social responsibility campaign began in 2017, it has received a great deal news coverage and recognition throughout 2018 for going one step further.
 LADBible partnered with the Plastic Oceans Foundation and created an island from a mass of plastic in the ocean.
 The plastic waste had formed an area the size of France and LADBible, alongside AMV BBDO, created an official flag, currency and passports for this new “country” to raise awareness of the excess of plastic now in the ocean.

 The company, best known for viral video content creation, has become involved in social issues over the years, departing from its original image as the home of the “typical lad”.
 During the Trash Isles campaign, they published over 10 videos on their channels, as well as 12 editorial articles.
 These combined have now been viewed by over 55 million people.

-Environmental consciousness is becoming ever-more important and successful digital marketing strategies will go to more extreme lengths to show dedication to a cause.
+Environmental consciousness is becoming ever-more important and successful digital marketing and digital pr strategies will go to more extreme lengths to show dedication to a cause.